swarmfund/swarm-network-governance/GAPs/GAP_ 1580378981_SWM-Masternodes-Fund.md

 C) No, I disapprove of this action;

-- If option A or B are selected, the monthly percentage rate delivered to the Swarm Masternode Fund will be:
+- If option A or B are selected, the monthly percentage rate delivered to the Swarm Masternodes Fund (SMF) will be:

 A) 12.5%;